The Sago Palm (Cycas revoluta) is part of the Cycad family. The Sagos are slow growers taking years to mature.

 This honeydew attracts ants, flies, and other insects.

 Honeydew also traps fungus spores.
-The honeydew leads to sooty mold, which looks like black soot and prevents light from getting through to the leaves.
+The honeydew leads to sooty mold, which looks like black soot and prevents light from getting through to the new leaves.

 While scale insect pests are incredibly tiny, the “scales” are easy to see.

-Check for white or black dots, or scales, on the tops and bottoms of your Sago Palm.
+Check for white or black dots or scales on the tops and bottoms of your Sago Palm.
 On heavily infested Sago Palms, the leaves will look white.

 Check to see if the scales are alive by scraping them.
 If the scales are dead, they will be dry and powdery.
 If the scales are moist and squishy, they are active.

-How To Control Sago Palm White Scale?
+How to Kill a Sago Palm White Scales?

-Scale can devastate Sago Palms.
 Luckily, getting rid of the scale insects is easy to do naturally or with chemicals.
 Always read the label directions before applying any chemical.

 Pruning

 The first natural method for ridding scale is to prune your Sago Palm.
-Heavily infested fronds can be pruned, placed in a sealed bag, and disposed of away from plants.
+Heavily infested fronds can be pruned, placed in a sealed bag, and disposed of away from male plants.
 Prune any sick-looking fronds too.

 Scraping